SFU-CMPT-201/a7-pub/README.md

 * It performs some basic checks for the tasks above.
 * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
-* The checker is not a grader but if it says that everything is good and if you are done with the above tasks, you will get the full credit.
+* The checker is not a grader and it only performs minimum basic checks for you.
+However, if it says that everything is good, and you have faithfully done the tasks above, you can be assured that you will get the full credit.
 * It is entirely *your responsibility* to run `a7-checker` before submitting your work.
 If you don't do it, you may get an unexpected grade.